keltia/fetiche-rs/README.md

 ## About

-This is a set of libraries and utilities dealing with various data formats and import/conversion utilities for Aeronautical data about drones and aircraft.
+Fetiche is a framework with a set of libraries and utilities dealing with various data formats and import/conversion utilities for Aeronautical data about drones and aircrafts.

-This is now divided into 4 different crates with two libraries (`format-specs` and `sources`) shared by the binary crates (`acutectl`, `cat21conv` and `import-adsb`).
+This is now divided into 4 different crates with two libraries (`fetiche-formats` and `fetiche-sources`) shared by the binary crates (`acutectl`, `cat21conv` and `import-adsb`).

-These libraries support different formats (`format-specs`) and access methods (`sources`).
+These libraries support different formats (`fetiche-formats`) and access methods (`fetiche-sources`).

 Binary crate include a command-line utility called `acutectl` to perform import from a file or fetching data from different sites.
 This program has been enhanced to cover both file and network input and as well to support more